jelkner/decidim2021summer-sprint/ivy_journal.md

 that, they can commence elections, to make sure that all voices are being heard,and then finally begin negotiating with the School Board.
 I will be very interested in the outcome of this campaign, especially if there is any effect in teaching style and strategies in teachers.

+## Friday, July 30

+Today is the last day of PRIME.
+I really learned a lot in my internship here.
+I learned, Git, Vim, Unix, and a lot of terminology.
+I learned about DNS and web software installation.
+I definitely came into this not knowing much, but emerged feeling like  I had gained a lot through this experience.
+It's not really my favorite, but it was as bit interesting to learn about the grant process.
+I did really like learning about the Decidim/open source/participatory government movement.
+I think that I've always had this very capitalist mindset, whereby companies are supposed to hold their cards close tno their chest, not letting other people know about their techniques/methods in order to prioritize profit.
+This was really an eye-opening experience, as I learned about Principle 6.
+I also saw this in practice, as Open Source Politics offered to guide NWD through the Decidim installation process.
+As I sat there in that meeting, I kept being astonished by how willing Eloïse was to share how OSP operates and what their strategies were.
+But then I realized, this is the difference between coops and mainstream companies.
+I think this experience has really opened up my eyes to a new type of experience and made me a more well-rounded and considerate person.